 Extra belonging which you don’t need during your night climb can be kept at your room.
 Please make sure you lock the door before you leave and do not leave your valuable items inside the room if there is any.
-The climbing equipments for your night climb are different from day climb, pay attention to the info graphic below to ensure you are well prepared.
+The climbing equipment for your night climb will be different from your day climb, pay attention to the info graphic below to ensure you are well prepared.

 If you simply can’t beat the over packing habit or wish to have a comfortable journey, hire a porter.
 You’re going to need one.
 But this is fully optional depends on individual.